fcunial/portfolio/README.md

 **Requirements**

 * A 64-bit Java compiler.
-The code was tested on javac 9.0.1.
+The code was tested on Oracle's `javac 9.0.1`.
 * A 64-bit operating system.
 The code was tested on macOS 10.13.

 **Compiling**